backstage/backstage/.changeset/angry-jeans-bow.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Add support for permissions to the DefaultCatalogCollator by adding the visibilityPermission prop and including authorization.resourceRef on indexed documents.
+Add support for permissions to the DefaultCatalogCollator.